dlavelle7/py-bt/README.md

 Define your desired tree model in JSON or YAML format (see Example section below for examples).

-Define a python module for you behaviour tasks (actions & tests).
+Define a python module for you behaviour tasks (actions & tests) and reference this in your tree model.

 Then initialise and execute a behaviour tree object with some input data: